Stake ETH with the protocol that's secure by design and transparent by nature.

 While there are many liquid staking solutions available, most cater to crypto-native stakers and often fall short of the stringent requirements of institutional and enterprise participants.
 Liquid Collective addresses this gap by offering a solution that not only meets institutional needs, but the needs of the most security-minded individual stakers as well.

-The protocol has undergone multiple audits of its smart contracts from the industry's security experts, with the protocol's code further vetted by Integrator teams like Coinbase and Bitcoin Suisse as they integrate support for LsETH.
+The protocol has undergone multiple audits of its smart contracts from the industry's security experts, with the protocol's code further vetted by Platform teams like Coinbase and Bitcoin Suisse as they integrate support for LsETH.

 Liquid Collective is the only decentralized liquid staking protocol that requires KYC/AML on all participants interacting with the protocol directly, ensuring known staking counterparties and limiting the surface area for direct attacks on the protocol's smart contracts.